eolementhe/guide/guide.md

   <summary><b>How to share a workflow?</b></summary>

-Sharing a workflow means that the users to whom you have shared your workflow will be able to load and use your workflow.
-But will not be able to modify it.
+Sharing a workflow means that the users with whom you have shared your workflow will be able to load and use your workflow, but will not be able to modify it.

 Load an existing workflow and click on `Share`.

 ![workflow-share](images/workflow-share.png)

-In the modal you can share the workflow.
-And see the list of users to whom the workflow is shared.
+In the pop-up you can add and choose the email of the user you want to share the workflow with.

 ![workflow-share-modal](images/workflow-share-modal.png)